-Meridian will send our decision in writing to you within 30 calendar days of the date we received your appeal request.
-Meridian may request an extension up to 14 more calendar days in order to get more information before we make a decision.
+Meridian will send our decision in writing to you within 30 calendar days of the date we received your appeal request, or within 10 calendar days if you are receiving CSHCS benefits.
+Meridian may request an extension up to 14 more days in order to get more information before we make a decision.
 You can also ask us for an extension if you need more time to get additional documents to support your appeal.

-We will call you to tell you our decision and send you and your authorized representative the Decision Notice.
-The Decision Notice will tell you what we will do and why.
+If your appeal was expedited, we will call you to tell you our decision and send you and your authorized representative the Notice of Internal Appeal Decision.
+The Notice of Internal Appeal Decision will tell you what we will do and why.

 If Meridian's decision agrees with the Notice of Adverse Benefit Determination, you may have to pay for the cost of the services you got during the appeal review.
-If Meridian's decision does not agree with the Notice of Adverse Benefit Determination, we will approve the services to start right away.
+If Meridian's decision does not agree with the Notice of Adverse Benefit Determination, we will approve the services right away.